GENERAL PRIVACY STATEMENT

 Protection of Information

-- Staff, volunteers and members of the Board, where appropriate, will only have access to records containing personal information when required to fulfil their duties.
+Staff and volunteers will only have access to records containing personal information when required to fulfil their duties.

 Questions or Concerns

 You may contact MSL’s Privacy Officer regarding any questions, concerns or to file a privacy-related complaint specific to MSL.
 Please email Marc Fraser, Director of Human Resources at firstname.lastname@example.org.

 In keeping with the recommendation of both the Office of the Privacy Commissioner of Canada and the Information and Privacy Commissioner of Ontario, we encourage anyone with a privacy-related concern to reach out to MSL’s Privacy Officer first.
 Should the issue be unable to be resolved directly with MSL, you may decide to file a formal complaint.
 To file a formal complaint in matters subject to PIPEDA, visit: https://www.priv.gc.ca/en/report-a-concern/file-a-formal-privacy-complaint/.
 To file a privacy complaint in matters subject to PHIPA, visit: https://www.ipc.on.ca/health/your-health-privacy-rights-in-ontario/privacy-breaches-under-phipa/.
 For CASL related matters, visit: https://www.fightspam.gc.ca/eic/site/030.nsf/eng/home.

 Mission Services of London (MSL) recognizes the importance of protecting the privacy of visitors to our website.

 Mission Services of London collects information about website visits in the following ways: